Food and garden organics collection

 - household rubbish

 Bins that are overfilled or weigh more than 30 kilograms will not be collected.

-Garden waste must be inside the green waste bin with the lid fully closed.
+Food and garden waste must be inside the organics bin with the lid fully closed.
 Any waste left on top of, or beside, the bin will not be collected.

-Council conducts random inspections of recycling bins and green waste bins to ensure residents are putting the right items in the right bin and to reduce the impact of contamination.
+Council conducts random inspections of recycling bins and organics bins to ensure residents are putting the right items in the right bin and to reduce the impact of contamination.

-Put your green waste bin on the kerb on the edge of the street.
+Put your organics bin on the kerb on the edge of the street.
 Face the bin to the street.